Home

 However, the highlight of my life occurred about a month after my SRS when I went into the bathroom for a shower.
 After de-robing I turned around and was surprised to see an attractive naked woman in the mirror.
 It took a moment to realise that it was me!

 A close second was finally being able to consummate our marriage with my husband.
-I was bit too worried at the time about the potential problems to rank this first - as it really should be.
-In hindsight it was amazing how quickly my new normal became having vaginal intercourse as a woman.
-But almost inevitably there was a problem, I had become susceptible to painful UTI's!
+Physicaly it was just too strange and I was too worried about the potential problems to rank this first - as it really should be.
+But my body and mind adapted amazing quickly and within a few months my new normal became having enjoyable and (eventually) oragasmic vaginal intercourse as a woman with my hubbie.
+Almost inevitably, there was a problem - I had become susceptible to painful UTI's!

 More Information